-- Coralline scrapings from another tank
+- Coralline scrapings from another aquarium

-- Commercial Coralline Algae starter packages
+- Commercial coralline algae starter packages

-Once you have some Coralline Algae in your tank, how do you get it to reproduce and spread throughout your tank?
-One simple method is to turn off all tank filters and skimmers, leaving any powerheads running.
-With a single-edged razor blade, scrape the existing Coralline off the front and side tank walls.
-The water current generated by the powerhead will spread the Coralline scrapings throughout the tank where they will continue to grow.
-After an hour or so, turn the skimmers and filters back on.Continue to 2 of 4 below.
+Once you have some coralline algae growth in your aquarium, let it grow and spread by briefly turning off all external filters and skimmers, leaving any powerheads running.
+With a single-edged razor blade, scrape some of the existing coralline algae off the front and side tank walls.
+The water current generated by the powerhead will spread the coralline scrapings throughout the tank where they will continue to grow.
+After an hour or so, turn the skimmers and filters back on.

 Coralline Algae Lighting

-To simplify the outcome of most of the debates: it appears that some types of Coralline Algae prefer higher lighting, while others prefer lower lighting.
-Many aquarists have found that, as their tank lights get older and the spectrum and intensity fades, some of their Coralline growths actually increase and grow higher in... their tanks.
-They also found that these growths die off in the more well lit areas and increase in the lower and/or more shaded areas of the tank when the lights were replaced.
+As with other forms of algae, coralline algae requires light.
+Exactly how much or little light is required for optimum growth varies with the types of coralline algae.
+Some prefer higher lighting, while others prefer low lighting.
+Aquarists have found that as their tank lights get older and the spectrum and intensity fades, their coralline algae growth increases.
+However, these growths died off in the well-lit areas and increase in the lower lit and shaded areas of the tank when the lights were replaced.

 Coralline Algae Water Chemistry

-- Calcium - 350 to 480 ppm
+- Calcium: 350 to 480 ppm

-- Carbonate Alkalinity - Between 2.5 and 4.0 meq/L (7-12 dKH)
+- Carbonate alkalinity: between 2.5 and 4.0 meq/L (7-12 dKH)

-- Low Phosphates (Close to Zero)
+- Low phosphate (Close to 0)

-- Low Nitrates (5 ppm or lower)
+- Low nitrate (5 ppm or lower)

 Causes of Disappearing Coralline Algae